MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

      export default App;
      ```

-1. To add the TodoList component, place your cursor inside the fragment and then type <TodoL RETURN.
-This will add the component and the import statement.
-You can see this in the below animation.
+1. To add the TodoList component, place your cursor inside the fragment and then type `<TodoL RETURN`.
+This adds the component and the import statement.

    :::image type="content" source="media/vs-2022/react-add-jsx-component-to-app.gif" alt-text="Screenshot showing adding a JSX component to the app":::

-1. **Clear Out CSS Files**
+   Next, clear out the CSS files.

-   - Open `App.css` and delete all contents.
+1. Open `App.css` and delete all contents.

-   - In `Index.css`, remove all contents except the styles for `:root`:
+1. Open `Index.css` and remove all contents except the styles for `:root`:

      ```css
      :root {